-- Fees paid to consultants and contract research organizations (CROs), including in connection with our preclinical and clinical trials, and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis; - Salaries and related overhead expenses, which include stock option and employee stock purchase program compensation and benefits, for personnel in research and development functions; - Payments to third-party manufacturers, which produce, test and package our drug substance and drug product (including continued testing of process validation and stability); - Costs related to legal and compliance with regulatory requirements; and
+- fees paid to consultants and contract research organizations (CROs), including in connection with our preclinical and clinical trials, and other related clinical trial fees, such as for investigator grants, patient screening, laboratory work, clinical trial database management, clinical trial material management and statistical compilation and analysis; - salaries and related overhead expenses, which include stock option and employee stock purchase program compensation and benefits, for personnel in research and development functions; - payments to third-party manufacturers, which produce, test and package our drug substance and drug product (including continued testing of process validation and stability); - · costs related to legal and compliance with regulatory requirements; and license fees for and milestone payments related to licensed products and technologies.

-License fees for and milestone payments related to licensed products and technologies.
+We plan to increase our research and development expenses for the foreseeable future as we continue to:

-We plan to increase our research and development expenses for the foreseeable future as we continue development of brincidofovir for the prevention of CMV infection in HCT recipients, for the treatment of AdV infections, for the prevention of CMV in kidney transplant recipients and for other indications, and to advance the development of our other product candidates, subject to the availability of additional funding.
+- develop brincidofovir for the prevention of CMV infection in HCT recipients; - · develop brincidofovir for the treatment of AdV infections, for the prevention of CMV in kidney transplant recipients, and for other indications; - · advance the development of our other product candidates, subject to the availability of additional funding; and - expand operations in Europe.